Ultimate Guide to SaaS Customer Success in 2021

 - Internal company goals and the metrics and KPIs you’ll use to determine if you are meeting those goals.

-- Your customer communication strategy, including the decks, scripts, or email templates you’ll be using when you interact with your customers.
+- Your customer communication strategy includes the decks, scripts, or email templates you’ll use when interacting with your customers.

 - A plan for onboarding your customers and converting them to habitual, happy users of your product.